Pochwar/laravel5-alpine/README.md

 ### Launch server
 Run `docker-compose exec app php artisan serve --host=0.0.0.0 --port=8000`

-Access container shell with this command: `docker-compose exec app /bin/zsh`

 ## Development
 As docker is used to wrap the application, it means that you can install packages inside the container and you don't have to install/use Composer and NPM on your machine (but you can!)

-Access container shell with this command: `docker-compose exec app /bin/sh`
+Access container shell with this command: `docker-compose exec app /bin/zsh`

 Then run any command you wish: `composer require rap2hpoutre/laravel-log-viewer` for instance!